Camino de Santiago: Camino Frances

 CentresThe route passes through the energetic, world-famous city of Pamplona, the capital of Spanish wine country in Logroño, the historic cities of Burgos and León and culminates in Santiago de Compostela, a UNESCO World Heritage site.

-DifficultyThe trek is suitable for all walking levels.
+DifficultyThe walk is suitable for all walking levels.
 No special equipment is necessary and stages are graded from easy to difficult.

 Table of Contents